-(1) Charles Darwin University (the University) is committed to the management of risk and fostering a culture of risk management.
-The University recognises that risk at the heart of everything it does and to be successful, the University must take risks knowingly and manage risk to an acceptable level.

-(2) Enterprise risk management (ERM) is the process of identifying and addressing the potential events that represent risks to the achievement of strategic goals, or to opportunities to gain competitive advantage.
-ERM is an integral and inseparable part of good governance, management practice, performance culture and processes that are the core of University business.

-(3) The University is committed to embedding enterprise risk management within its learning and teaching, research, operations and commercial activities.
+- (1) Charles Darwin University ('the University', 'CDU') is committed to the management of risk and fostering a culture of risk management.
+The University recognises that an integrated and balanced approach to risk supports the achievement of strategic and operational objectives. - (2) Enterprise Risk Management (ERM) is the process of identifying and addressing the potential events that represent risks to the achievement of strategic goals, or to opportunities to gain competitive advantage.
+ERM is an integral and inseparable part of good governance, management practice, performance culture and processes that are the core of University business. - (3) The University is committed to embedding enterprise risk management within its learning and teaching, research, operations and commercial activities.